chrisgrieser/shimmering-obsidian/documentation/Plugin and Theme Search.md

 <!-- /MarkdownTOC -->

 ## Plugins

+---

+💡 After upgrading to Workflow Version 2.10, the Hotkey Helper isn't a requirement for the plugin search anymore, but you need to upgrade to Obsidian v, 0.13.14+ for the Plugin Search to work.

+---

 **`op`: Combined Search of community `p`lugins and community themes.**
 - Press `↵` to open the plugin in Obsidian's Community Plugin Browser.
 	- Use `⌘ + ↵` to open the plugin's GitHub repository instead.